From Silver Crash to Cheap Flats

 Historian B. Erin Cole's 2014 dissertation (University of New Mexico) revealed the structural mechanism behind Capitol Hill's identity.
 In the mid-1950s, surrounding neighborhoods adopted R-0 zoning — restrictive single-family zoning that required all cohabitants to be related by blood or marriage.
 Since same-sex marriage was illegal, LGBTQ+ couples could only live where non-related adults were permitted.

 Capitol Hill's multi-unit zoning made it one of the few areas in Denver where queer couples could legally share a home.
-The neighborhood didn't become a gayborhood by accident or simple cultural affinity — zoning law effectively corralled the queer community into Capitol Hill.
-Cheesman Park's Queer History
+The neighborhood did not become a gayborhood by accident or simple cultural affinity — zoning law effectively corralled the queer community into Capitol Hill.

-B. Erin Cole's 2014 dissertation revealed the hidden mechanism: R-0 zoning in surrounding neighborhoods required cohabitants to be related by blood or marriage.
+R-0 zoning in surrounding neighborhoods required cohabitants to be related by blood or marriage.
 Since same-sex marriage was illegal, Capitol Hill's multi-unit zoning was one of the few areas where LGBTQ+ couples could legally live together.
+This structural mechanism — not just cultural affinity — created Denver's gayborhood.

 Bachelor's Row and the Bar Scene